-Every owner should know what to do if your dog swallows something he shouldn't, because there is a very good chance it will happen to your pet.
+Every owner should know what to do if your dog swallows something he shouldn't because there is a very good chance it will happen to your pet.

-If your dog swallows something that he shouldn't it should always be treated as an emergency.
+If this happens, it should always be treated as an emergency.
 This is why it's important to know what to do before you actually need it.

-Socks, rocks, bones, hair ties, underwear and sticks are some of the most common items that veterinarians have reported removing from a dog's digestive tract.
+Socks, rocks, bones, hair ties, underwear, and sticks are some of the most common items that veterinarians have reported removing from a dog's digestive tract.